 Marcus remained at Osaka #1 until the camp commandant was transferred.
 It was at that time that it was discovered that he had been sent there by mistake, so he was returned to Tanagawa.
 Upon arriving in the camp, Marcus was reunited with Doc Sparrow and Morgan French and went back to work building the dry dock.

 In 1945, during an inspection of the POW barracks a charcoal burner, beans, and other foods were found.
 The POWs from the barracks were ordered outside and called to attention.
 As they stood there, they were hit with belts, hands, and scoop shovels.
 The beating lasted the entire day until the POWs were ordered to kneel at attention for several hours.

 One night, Marcus could not sleep.
 While he was laying on his mat, he heard the sound of American B-29s.
 This was the first time he heard them.
 The bombers bombed the shipyard.
 He would later say, “The Americans bombed me out of about three prison camps.
 They worked us all the time.”

-Marcus, Morgan French, and Doc Sparrow were selected for a work detail to Tsurguga Camp.
-There, they once again worked as stevedores unloading ships.
-The POWs at this camp lived in a two-story barracks.
+Marcus, Morgan French, and Doc Sparrow were selected for a work detail at Tsurguga Camp also known as Osaka #5-B. There, they once again worked as stevedores unloading ships.
+The POWs at this camp lived in two-story barracks.